CSB-KaracaLab/eif2g-eif2bg-ints/README.md

 <img src="logo.jpg" alt="logo" />

 ## Motivation
-The main subject of this study is EIF2Bγ which is a member of EIF2B complex regulating the exchange of GDP (produced by GTP hydrolysis during Met-tRNAi and EIF2 association) to GTP.
-In 2019, a new arrangement of EIF2:EIF2B is resolved (Kashiwagi K. et al., 2019).
-In 6K71 PDB structure, EIF2γ interacts with EIF2Bε forming an active complex which is capable to perform nucleotide exchange activity.
-But in 6K72 structure, EIF2γ interacts with EIF2Bγ in a way that nucleotide exchange activity is precluded.
-In inactive mode of EIF2:EIF2B complex, EIF2γ interacts with both N and C terminals of EIF2Bγ.
-Here, we investigated the effect of an intronically polyadenylated EIF2Bγ transcript causing C-terminal truncated isoform and full-length (canonical) isoform.
+EIF2 (GTPase) facilitates AUG start codon recognition.
+During translation initiation, EIF2 interacts with EIF2B, the guanine nucleotide exchange factor (GEF) (Fig 1).
+Under stress-induced conditions EIF2α (the α of EIF2) becomes phosphorylated, leading to its interaction with the γ subunit of EIF2B (EIF2Bγ, PDB: 6K72)1.
+In this state, EIF2B is inhibited, triggering an internal stress response (ISR) (Fig 1).
+Deregulated ISR is linked to neurodegenerative disorders and cancer.

-For that purpose, we modelled the C terminals of both isoforms with various modeling servers.
-After selection of the best models according to our goals, we performed standard refinement protocol to enhance EIF2γ:EIF2Bγ interface with HADDOCK2.2.
-We also calculated the electrostatics potential maps of each complex with PDB2PQR server.
+Our experimental collaborators characterized a minor EIF2Bγ isoform in breast cancer cells2.
+In this isoform, 51 amino acids at the C-terminal domain of EIF2Bγ are replaced with a “YVSPCTHLRQR” sequence (the truncated isoform, Fig. 2).
+In this work, we aim to reveal the impact of this C-terminally truncated EIF2Bγ isoform on the EIF2:EIF2B interaction.

 ## Our folders describe:

-- **Models:** contains the PDB files of I-patch domain of both isoforms modelled with I-TASSER, iDrug, TrRosetta, Ab-initio Rosetta and QUARK servers.
+- **Models:** contains the PDB files of C-terminal domain of both isoforms modelled with I-TASSER, iDrug, TrRosetta, Ab-initio Rosetta and QUARK servers.
 - **Initial_structures:** contains all the relevant input files for HADDOCK runs.
 - **HADDOCK_runs:** contains the HADDOCK output files of truncated and full-length isoforms.
 - **PQR_files:** contains the input (PDB) and output (PQR) files obtained by PDB2PQR server.